Pernix

 Swap the brain freely.

 A chatbot is where you ask for help.
-An agent harness is where work happens.
-Pernix is a harness — it has a job to do, a place to run, memory of what happened before, and enough structure that the underlying model can change without destroying the workflow.
+A harness is where work happens — a job to do, a place to run, memory of what came before, and enough structure that the model can change without the workflow noticing.

 The loop is stable

-Define the workflow once — explicit steps, tool calls, retry logic, scheduling.
-It runs the same whether today or next quarter, whether the model is local Qwen or a frontier API call.
+Define the workflow once — steps, tools, retries, schedule.
+It runs the same today and next quarter.
 The loop outlives the brain.

 The brain is swappable

-Use a fast local model for cheap classification passes.
-Route hard reasoning to a frontier API.
-Put a vision specialist in one worker and a code model in another.
+Cheap local passes, frontier reasoning, a vision specialist in one worker and a code model in the next.
 The workflow doesn't care which brain is inside.

 The memory is yours

-Context, decisions, lessons — in plain Markdown on your disk, tagged with source and confidence, not trapped inside any provider's product.
-When you switch models or providers, the memory follows.
+Decisions and lessons in plain Markdown on your disk.
+Switch models or providers; the memory follows.
 No lock-in.
 No drift.

 A toolbelt.
 Tools the agent reaches for.